-Your debt-to-income ratio measures how much what you earn goes toward paying debts.
-Lenders rely on this figure when evaluating all home loans, but it’s especially important with jumbo loans because the payments likely will be higher and take up a larger portion of your earnings.
+Your debt-to-income ratio measures how much of what you earn goes toward paying debt.
+Lenders rely on this figure when evaluating all borrowers, but it’s especially important with jumbo loans because the payments likely will be higher and take up a larger portion of your earnings.

-Each lender has its own limits, but it’s common for lenders to require a DTI ratio below 45%.
-You can use a DTI ratio calculator to help calculate yours.
+Each lender has its own limits, but it’s common for lenders to require a DTI ratio of less than 45%.
+You can use our DTI ratio calculator to help estimate yours.

 Income and asset documentation

-When applying for a jumbo loan, you usually will be asked to provide recent tax returns, pay stubs, and bank statements.
-If you are self-employed or own a business, you also can expect to be asked for profit-and-loss statements and balance sheets.
+When applying for a jumbo loan, you usually will be asked to provide plenty of documents such as recent tax returns, pay stubs, and bank statements.
+If you are self-employed or own a business, you also can expect to be asked for profit and loss statements and balance sheets.

 To be sure you can afford to repay the loan, lenders may request more financial documentation for a jumbo loan than typically is required for a conforming loan.
 Some lenders also may require borrowers to have saved up to a year’s worth of cash reserves.

 What’s the Difference Between Jumbo and Conforming Loans?

 The primary difference between a jumbo loan and a conforming loan is that a jumbo mortgage exceeds the FHFA limits for loans that can be sold to Fannie Mae and Freddie Mac.